 Generalized anxiety disorder (GAD) is characterized by feelings of nervousness and recurring thoughts of worry and fear.
 This worrying is in excess of what would normally be expected given the situation and often leaves the person feeling out of control.
-Physical symptoms that may accompany these feelings include butterflies in the stomach, trouble breathing or swallowing, racing of the heart, sweating and increased tremors.
+Physical symptoms that may accompany these feelings include butterflies in the stomach and nausea, trouble breathing or swallowing, racing of the heart, sweating and increased tremors.

 Anxiety, or panic, attacks usually start suddenly with a sense of severe physical and emotional distress.
 Individuals may feel as if they cannot breathe or are having a heart attack.
 They may feel they are experiencing a medical emergency.
-These episodes usually last less than an hour, particularly when associated with “off” periods, though they can last for longer periods of time.
+These episodes usually last a few minutes to an hour, particularly when associated with “off” periods, though they can last for longer periods of time.

 Social avoidance, or social anxiety disorder, involves avoiding everyday social situations because of a fear of embarrassment at having Parkinson's symptoms, such as tremor, dyskinesias, or trouble walking noticed in public.
 Exposure to social situations can lead to severe anxiety in these individuals, which goes away when the person is removed from or completely avoids the situation.